Hydra

 Climate

-• The Ecclesiastical Museum.
-You’ll find the museum within the cloisters of Hydra’s Cathedral Church of the Assumption of the Virgin Mary in the center of the port.
-It’s a small museum that houses the church artifacts and regalia.
-Many of these items are used during services and church celebrations.
+- The Ecclesiastical Museum: Located within the cloisters of the Cathedral Church of the Assumption of the Virgin Mary in Hydra Town, this small museum houses a collection of church artifacts and regalia.
+Explore the religious heritage of the island through these cherished items.

 Gastronomy